fabioz95/Ob2023/README.md

 # Ob2023

-Obiettivo 2023 di Fabio Zuccaro utilizzo di vercel commerce
+Obiettivo 2023 di Fabio Zuccaro utilizzo di vercel commerce per il solo obiettivo (di studio).

 ## Spiegazione progetto (TODO)

 ## Running locally

+For problem write to f.zuccaro@reply.it (problemi with file in .git and error of symlink on install)

 You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js Commerce.
 It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/concepts/projects/environment-variables) for this, but a `.env` file is all that is necessary.